 At the end of the value chain are the consumers and their decision-making behavior at the point of sale (PoS).
-Therefore, the decision-making behavior and the willingness to pay of consumers for corresponding products are of outstanding importance for the successful establishment of biodiversity products.
-The decision-making behavior of consumers has not yet been investigated for foods with a focus on biodiversity for consumers in Germany.
-In order to select the right attributes for biodiversity-promoting products in the research setting, expert interviews are the first approach.
-Based on this, a choice-based conjoint analysis is conducted to determine the part worth and the hypothetical willingness to pay.
-Subsequently, labeling and package design are examined by means of eye tracking.
-The most promising products are further tested in a test supermarket in a setting close to the real shopping experience.
-The results not only provide valuable recommendations for manufacturers and retailers, but also offer a basis for consumer research.
+The consumer's decision making and willingness to pay for such products is therefore of paramount importance for the successful establishment of biodiversity products.
+In Germany, the decision-making behavior of consumers for food products with a focus on biodiversity has not yet been investigated.
+Latent profile analysis is used to investigate which segments can be distinguished in the German market for biodiversity-friendly products.
+In order to select the right attributes for biodiversity-friendly products in the study setting, expert interviews are the first approach.
+Based on this, a choice-based conjoint analysis is conducted to determine the partial utility values and the hypothetical willingness to pay.
+The results not only provide valuable recommendations for manufacturers and retailers, but also form the basis for consumer research.

 - What role does biodiversity play as a selection criterion at the point of sale as a unique selling proposition?

-- What hypothetical and non-hypothetical willingness to pay exists for such products?
+- What is the hypothetical and non-hypothetical willingness to pay for such products?

 - Which packaging design and symbols (labels) of biodiversity attract particular attention and sympathy?